TimCPB/CV/README.md

 #### Collaboration / Team Work

-Since starting at Makers and in the projects I've been working on since I've been delighted to discover just how collaborative the process of software development can be.
-Pairing has been the most enjoyable part of my work and, for me, it's also one of the best routes towards good code, good problem solving and good learning.
-Communication is once again key and I've found that articulating my thinking as a driver and asking questions as a navigator, whether about problems or solutions, is one of the most effective and rewarding ways of learning.
+Having worked on various projects since starting Makers I’ve been delighted to discover just how collaborative the process of software development can be.
+Pairing has been the most enjoyable part of my work and, for me, it’s also one of the best routes towards good code, good problem solving and good learning.
+Communication is once again key and I’ve found that articulating my thinking as a driver and asking questions as a navigator, whether about problems or solutions, is one of the most effective and rewarding ways of learning.

 #### Leadership